-Semester course: 9th, 10th, 11th, 12th
+Semester course: 9th, 10th, 11th, 12th Prerequisite: Health

-Prerequisite: Health

-Young females today are growing up

 Young females today are growing up with more demands today than in the past.
 They are being raised in a culture with high pressure, a cyberculture world, high expectations of academic achievement, and a variety of extracurricular involvement, impeccable physical appearances, this semester course will provide young female students with the tools necessary for single parent homes, and social stressors. to empower them to reconcile conflicting roles and manage stress so they are successful women in our society.